SoniJai/WUElev8/README.md

 }
 ```

-Now if you open command prompt of running api project, you will see below logs:
+Now if you open console logs of running api project, you will see below logs:

 ```
 currentTime: 8/27/2022 4:55:35 PM